wagnerjfr/springboot-rest-elastic/README.md

 ```

 ## 3. Adding some data
-Let's add some data.. `cd` into scripts folder and run:
+Let's add some data. `cd` into scripts folder and run:
 ```
 chmod +x insert-activities.sh
 ./insert-activities.sh